git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 <br>

-3. **Context for prompts using files** - Let's give the Chatbot context for prompts by attaching a file (or files) directly to the prompt.
-You can also create a library of documents that you can reference in your prompts (in the Open WebUI select Workspaces -> Documents -> select the **+** -> Add docs)
+3. **Context for prompts using files**

+For this testing first ask chat bot without any document upload :
 - Ask the Chatbot "What is MCP"

 <br>